MalloZup/ziorpm/README.md

 ```

-For keeping track of pkgs, rpm update his database
+For keeping track of pkgs, rpm update the database
 ```console
 D: adding "andromeda-dummy" to Name index.
 D: adding 2 entries to Basenames index.